Max Weisel: Solstice app

 Represented by 'planets' orbiting a star, with each planet rendered as colored lines, the user controls strings and vocals within the musical arrangement by changing their orbits, speeds and coordinates as they revolve around the central point.
 The user can then save their "remix" of the track, creating their own unique version of the Solstice song.
-A special winter-themed version of the Solstice app was developed by Max and released separately from Biophilia by Björk in December 2011.
+A special winter-themed version of the Solstice app was developed by Weisel and released separately from Biophilia by Björk in December 2011.
 The winter app was launched with a reimagined design, trading its solar system interface for a Christmas tree.

 Induction into MOMA collection

 Following the success of the Biophilia tour and app releases, the Museum of Modern Art inducted the Biophilia app and corresponding song apps into the permanent collection, making Biophilia the first app entered into the permanent collection.
-The app's induction was followed by a retrospective installation on Björk, focusing prominently on the recent interactive and app-based album and instruments used on stage in the tour by Max and others.
+The app's induction was followed by a retrospective installation on Björk, focusing prominently on the recent interactive and app-based album and instruments used on stage in the tour by Weisel and others.

 RelativeWave

-During Max's time touring with Björk, he founded a research and development studio named RelativeWave.
-The studio focused on researching and prototyping tools for the nascent but budding field of mobile app design.
+During Weisel's time touring with Björk, he founded a research and development studio named RelativeWave.
+The studio focused on researching and prototyping tools for the field of mobile app design.

 ARTPOP app

-In 2011, while at a dinner in Chicago, Lady Gaga and Max developed an idea for a multimedia creative app to be released alongside her upcoming album, ARTPOP.
+In 2011, while at a dinner in Chicago, Lady Gaga and Weisel developed an idea for a multimedia creative app to be released alongside her upcoming album, ARTPOP.
 Like the Biophilia app, the ARTPOP app would serve both as a home for the album and the music itself, but it would also feature multiple interactive elements, allowing the user to the music in a unique and personal way, as well as to create and share their own media, including songs and GIFs, from tools within the app.
 Development for the app began and continued through 2013, with previews and demos taking place for press and others, but for uncited reasons, development on the app was ceased, and the completed app was never publicly released.
-Despite the cancellation, Gaga thanked Max and the team at RelativeWave in the digital book and physical CD jacket as the official “techhaus”.
+Despite the cancellation, Gaga thanked Weisel and the team at RelativeWave in the digital book and physical CD jacket as the official “techhaus”.

 Form

 RelativeWave developed and released an interaction design and prototyping software tool called “Form” in 2014.
 The app was being sold for $150 for a license (later dropped to $80), and utilized a visual programming language that allowed designers to prototype rough designs for apps by connecting nodes together.
 The app's main function was to help designers envision and work through design challenges and issues before diving into engineering and programming work.
 In November 2014, Google acquired RelativeWave, gaining ownership of Form in the deal.
-The team, including Max, joined Google to continue supporting and developing the app as an internal tool.
+The team, including Weisel, joined Google to continue supporting and developing the app as an internal tool.
 Form was made free on the date of the acquisition announcement, and in an unprecedented move, RelativeWave convinced Apple to issue a full refund to everyone who had previously purchased the app on the Mac App Store.